Barbara Pyle: Media activist

 Pyle's Without Borders expanded her distribution network to 127 countries and included a satellite grant from Intelsat.

 Her film One Child - One Voice was the centerpiece of the United Nations' Save the Earth media campaign.
 This film initiated a letter-writing campaign in support of the United Nations Earth Summit in Rio de Janeiro.
 The film was distributed to over 100 countries and more than one million 'leaf postcards' were received from around the world for the Tree of Life in Rio.

 For her professional work, humanitarian efforts and activism, Barbara has received dozens of personal commendations.
-Kofi Annan, when presenting the United Nations Sasakawa Award to Pyle, then Secretary-General of the United Nations, remarked: "For more than two decades, Barbara Pyle has encouraged the media to assume a major responsibility for informing and educating the public, including decision makers.
+Then Secretary-General of the United Nations Kofi Annan, when presenting the United Nations Sasakawa Award to Pyle, remarked: "For more than two decades, Barbara Pyle has encouraged the media to assume a major responsibility for informing and educating the public, including decision makers.
 Pyle has brought environmental issues closer to the hearts and minds of people the world over.
 As a writer, director and producer of numerous television programs, she has inspired countless individuals to care about the environment and to take responsibility for its protection."

 Captain Planet

 In 1989, Pyle and Ted Turner together conceived the series Captain Planet and the Planeteers.
 Pyle and her team, which consisted of Nick Boxer and Thom Beers, intended to produce an animated series that could yield a generation of environmentally-literate youth.
 The characters on the show became the world's first eco-superheroes.
 Pyle based the five Planeteers on real-life people who inspired her during the show's pre-production, in 1989.

 The series launched in September 1990 and ran for six seasons with a total of 113 episodes.
 Featuring celebrity voices such as Whoopi Goldberg, LeVar Burton, Meg Ryan, Jeff Goldblum, Tim Curry, Ed Asner, John Ratzenberger, Martin Sheen, and Dean Stockwell, the series was met with critical acclaim and became massively popular amongst youth.
 The series was No. 1 in Nielsen ratings for five consecutive years, was syndicated in 220 U.S. markets and aired in over 100 countries.
 Pyle required that the series' merchandising was made sustainably.

-The series first season was released on DVD on April 19, 2011 and a feature film has been announced by Cartoon Network, which, as of November 2019 and despite further attempts in 2013 and 2016, has not yet come to any results.
+The series first season was released on DVD on April 19, 2011, and a feature film has been announced by Cartoon Network, which, as of November 2019 and despite further attempts in 2013 and 2016, has not yet come to any results.
 Despite this, the series came back on TV in 2017, via a crossover episode of OK K.O.!
 Let's Be Heroes entitled "The Power Is Yours", after one of Captain Planet's catchphrases.
 Many of the voice actors reprised their roles from the show.